JennyonOort/JoblyticsDS/README.md

     shiny::runApp("app.R")
     ```

-5. The app will launch in your default web browser.
+5. The app will launch locally in your default web browser.
 You can start interacting with the data and explore job market insights.

 ## 📚 License